mwenell/languageSelector/README.md

 - Add "LANGUAGE" HTML tag in your page and insert your language flags in it
 - Use as many languages as you wish
 - Limitations: When you are using this library, do not use :lang() selector in your CSS

-# Missing Features
-- Does not yet create dynamic HTML code of language selector flags, this must be done by yourself

 # Installation
 - Create language folder in your your website